bytefish/bytefish.de/blog/aspnetcore_rebac.md

 ]
 ```

-We are not the Owner of the Task, so let's try to delete the task:
+Since we are not the `owner` of the Task `152`, we shouldn't be able to delete it:

 ```
 ### Delete UserTask 152 as "max@mustermann.local" (he is not the owner)